We first announced back in August 2021 that Singapore’s first Giant Panda Cub was born to Kai Kai (then aged 13) and Jia Jia (then aged 12).

-Today, August 14, the panda care team at River Wonders threw Le Le a special second birthday celebration.
-The birthday cub can be seen opening his presents, enjoy a buffet of special treats, alongside a large bamboo cake, and playing among a confetti of straw, hay, and wood shavings.
+Le Le – who turned two on August 14 – had a special second birthday celebration.
+The birthday cub can be seen opening his presents, enjoying a buffet of special treats, alongside a large bamboo cake, and playing among a confetti of straw, hay, and wood shavings below.

 To learn more about Giant Panda Cub Le Le and his Panda parents, visit the Mandai website.